D Deep Plane Facelift Toronto

 Consequently, as skin ages, creases between the nose and mouth begin to form as the jaw line begins to slack, giving way to fat deposits around the face.

-Men and women who are considering facial rejuvenation through a facelift, or rhytidectomy, procedure have many more options available today than ever before.
+Men and women who are considering facial rejuvenation through a deep plane facelift Toronto, or rhytidectomy, procedure have many more options available today than ever before.
 Advances in technology and surgical technique are allowing surgeons to employ less-invasive methods of tightening excess facial tissue to achieve a longer-lasting, more youthful appearance for their patients.

 In a traditional facelift, incisions are made at the temple, around and then behind the ear and into the hairline.
 The skin is then lifted for access to the underlying muscles and connective tissue which are tightened and secured with sutures.
 The result is a smoother, more refined jawline and neck, giving the patient an overall refreshed, more youthful look.
 Traditional facelifting is generally recommended for women in their fifties and older.